espressif/vscode-esp-idf-extension/docs/tutorial/using-docker-container.md

 ## Docker Desktop for Windows

-As the distribution Ubuntu has been updated to version 2, so it needs to modify accordingly from docker side and choose the Ubuntu as the default WSL integration as well.
+As the Ubuntu distribution has been updated to version 2, adjustments on the Docker side are required, and Ubuntu should also be chosen as the default WSL integration.

 <img src="../../media\tutorials\using_docker_container\wsl-integration.png" alt="" height="400">